ItzAfroBoy/Uniq/README.md

 It allows you to use your favourite websites like `Youtube` and `Facebook` as `Native Apps` on your system (`.exe`).
 What the batch file does is to make this process easier than forever typing the commands.

-### What the Batch File contains

-When the batch file is ran, a menu with options appears to

-1. Convert a website
-2. Install requirements (`Nativefier`)
-3. Check to see if `Nativefier` is installed
-4. Come to this Github repo
-5. Clone the Github repo
-6. Exit the applicantion / batch file

-This makes using `Nativefier` easier for beginners on using the command line

 ## Installation

 To install `Uniq`, the following is required: